Live From Los Angeles 2019

 walking down the corridor,

-looking out the picture and dowdown
+looking out the future and dowdown

-rows of cars and buses merge
+Rows of cars and buses merged

 on the sweet green trees of

-or little pump-hearts,
+or little pump hearts

 shaking